ricmmartins/fasthack-linux/Student/Challenge-14.md

 This challenge will cover the following:

-- Download the sample application [from here](/resources/simple-php-app.tar.gz) to your home directory
+- Download the sample application [from here](/Student/resources/simple-php-app.tar.gz) to the home directory
 - Uncompress the file
 - Creation of the Dockerfile
 - Building of the image